tarmstrong/longcv/bio.md

     * e.g., SLAs on uptime
 * SOEN 422: embedded systems/software
   * Using low-level operating systems knowledge and some electrical engineering knowledge to build robots and such.
   * For fun, on the side, I built [interactive documentation](http://tavisharmstrong.com/timer1) for the Teensy's 16bit timer.
+I used Bret Victor's wonderful Tangle.js library for this, inspired by the example of an analogue circuit in the documentation for that library.
   * Spent a lot of time writing embedded C code to make motors go.
+  * The final project was to put a BeagleBone (a Raspberry Pi-esque computer) on a drone and program it to do something.
+The drones were very overpowered, however, and no one was able to get them to work in the mechanical engineering department's lab (let alone work at all).
+My team did succeed in making the rotors turn in response to a green flag being waved in front of a usb webcam we duct-taped to the top of the drone chassis.
+It just didn't go in quite the right direction.
+    * We used a Python library (TODO what was it called?) to interact with the BeagleBone's digital-out pins, which we wired to the drone's control board.
+    * We also used pycv (TODO what is this library actually called?) to process the images from the USB webcam.
 * SOEN 423: distributed systems
   * Concurrency control (locking, etc.)
   * Distributed clock systems (e.g., Lamport clocks)